 This chocolate cake recipe yields a wonderfully soft and delicious cake.
-This is one of my favorites and every time I make it, I am sure to receive lots of compliments.
-The cake serves well with chocolate butter icing and chocolate ganache.
+This is one of my favorites and use it all the time for all chocolate cake orders.
+And every time I make it, I am sure to receive lots of compliments.
+The cake serves well with chocolate butter icing, chocolate ganache and my rich chocolate icing.

 This cake also serves very well without any frosting, and that's how my family loves it.
 We often have it plain and it serves as a wonderful treat with a cup of tea :)

 Tin size: 7 inches round / 6 inches square (2 tins)

 300g castor sugar